 - Encourage your student to get involved on campus.
 Active campus engagement will help your student learn some important things about their skills, preferences and interests and help prepare them for a successful internship or job search.

 - Be an open, receptive sounding board for your student as they are considering various academic majors and exploring possible careers.
 Ask reflective questions about their interests, strengths and possible next steps.
 Encourage exploration.

-- Work with your student to identify your relevant colleagues, friends and relatives to connect with for informational interviews and to expand their network.
+- Work with your student to identify your relevant colleagues, alumni, friends and relatives to connect with for informational interviews and to expand their network.

 Does a student’s major determine or limit their career choice?

 For the most part, a student’s undergraduate major does not dictate their career path, as most majors will help a student develop broad knowledge and skills that can be used in a variety of settings.
 We suggest that students select a major that interests them.
 This typically leads to better academic performance and an ability to integrate what they are learning.
 For any career choice, it will be important for a student to complement their academic major with active campus involvement and leadership, meaningful work or volunteer experiences and internships.
-Check out our alumni/ae profiles to see the many unexpected places our graduates have ended up and how they got there.
+Have your student check out our alumni/ae profiles on UCAN to see the many unexpected places our graduates have ended up and how they got there.

 Do you offer a test to help students figure out what they want to do?

 We offer a variety of tools to help students narrow in on career options that are consistent with their interests, skills and preferences including the Myers-Briggs Type Indicator (MBTI) CliftonStrengths (CS), and the Strong Interest Inventory (SII).
 To help students set appropriate expectations for what an assessment can offer, we ask that students schedule an appointment to speak with a career advisor before signing up for a test.
 They will also be introduced to other services and exercises that can be helpful.